12 Lessons based on the Newspapers

 - It promotes a better understanding of words.

-- Newspapers offer less expensive learning materials.
+- Newspaper offer less expensive learning materials.

 - Newspapers help the teachers to introduce innovative and interesting methods in teaching.